-Section 3.1 Getting care if you have a medical emergency
+Section 3.1 Getting care if you have a medical emergency , Setting cure if you have a measural emergency

 What is a medical emergency and what should you do if you have one?

 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent your loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb or function of a limb, or loss of or serious impairment to a bodily function.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.